If chilies could have

 The taste: Can you tell a banana pepper from a pepperoncini on taste alone?

 First – these are two terrific tasting peppers with similar flavors, so even if there’s confusion it won’t impact your recipe much at all (unless you’re stuffing peppers).
 That said, there is a slight taste difference here.
-Both peppers are slightly sweet and tangy, but the pepperoncini tends to expand on that tanginess quite a bit.
+Both peppers are slightly sweet and tangy, but the pepperoncini tends to be slightly tangier.
 It’s one of the reasons (along with the thin walls) that the pepperoncini is the better pickling pepper.

 Can you find them fresh in supermarkets or gourmet stores?